Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Abstract

 \section{Abstract}

 The summit of the Antarctic plateau, Dome A, is proving to be an excellent site for optical, NIR, and THz astronomical observations.
-GATTINI was a wide field camera installed on the PLATO instrument module as part of the Chinese-led traverse to Dome A in January, 2009.
-This automated wide field camera consisted of an Apogee U4000 interline CCD, coupled to a Nikon fisheye lens and enclosed in a heated container with a glass window.
-The system had a filter wheel containing standard astronomical photometric filters (Bessell $B$, $V$, and $R$).
-A custom data reduction pipeline was built to reduce the GATTINI data.
-Each exposure covered an ultra-large field of view ($90^{\circ} \times 90^{\circ}$) and was taken without a tracking system.
-We present here the measurements of sky brightness in the photometric $B$-, $V$-, and $R$-bands, cloud cover statistics measured during the 2009 winter season, and an estimate of the sky transparency.
-A cumulative probability distribution indicates that the darkest 10\% of the nights at Dome A have sky brightness of S$_B$ = 22.98, S$_V$ = 21.86, and S$_R$ = 21.68 mag arcsec$^{-2}$.
-These values were obtained around the years with minimum aurora, and they are comparable to the faintest sky brightness at Mauna Kea and the best sites of northern Chile.
+GATTINI was a wide-field camera installed on the PLATO instrument module as part of the Chinese-led traverse to Dome A in January, 2009. {We present here the measurements of sky brightness with the Gattini ultra-large field of view ($90^{\circ} \times 90^{\circ}$) in the photometric $B$-, $V$-, and $R$-bands, cloud cover statistics measured during the 2009 winter season, and an estimate of the sky transparency.} A cumulative probability distribution indicates that the darkest 10\% of the nights at Dome A have sky brightness of S$_B$ = 22.98, S$_V$ = 21.86, and S$_R$ = 21.68 mag arcsec$^{-2}$.
+These values were obtained around the {year 2009} with minimum aurora, and they are comparable to the faintest sky brightness at Mauna Kea and the best sites of northern Chile.
 Since every filter includes strong auroral lines that effectively contaminate the sky brightness measurements, for instruments working around the auroral lines, either with custom filters or with high spectral resolution instruments, these values could be easily obtained on a more routine basis.
-In addition, we present example light curves for bright targets to emphasize the unprecedented observational window function available from this ground-based location.
+In addition, we present example light curves for bright targets to emphasize the unprecedented observational window function available from this ground-based site.
 These light curves will be published in a future paper.